Best HTML Email Builders for Designers in 2026

 Postcards feels like a design tool that happens to output email HTML.
 The interface is clean and modern, the controls are precise, and the output quality is excellent.

 Typography control is better than most builders.
 You can use custom fonts (with proper fallbacks), adjust line height and letter spacing, and control text styles at a granular level.
 For brands where typography matters, this is essential.
+You're not limited to a dropdown of five fonts; you can use any web font and specify exactly how it renders.

 The responsive behavior editor is particularly good.
 You can see and adjust exactly how your design adapts to different screen sizes.
 Mobile isn't an afterthought; it's part of the design process.
+You can set specific breakpoints, adjust element visibility, and modify spacing for different screen sizes independently.

 Best for: Designers who want full creative control